isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 If you are required to apply for a VTP (Air), please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

+VTL (Air) travellers will still need to undergo all pre- and post-arrival tests as required in the <a href="/vtl/conditions" target="_blank">VTL (Air) Conditions</a>, including the pre-departure PCR/ART test, and ART tests on Days 2,3,4,5,6,7 after arrival.

 You <u>do not</u> need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination, NHS COVID Pass of vaccination, or Northern Ireland COVID certificate showing the final dose in the series (i.e. "1/1").
 IF you are required to apply for a VTP (Air), you need only upload the QR code found on your vaccination certificate.